Simon Wright (food writer): The Wright Taste

+The title is a pun on the name of Wright, who featured in the series.

 Radio series

 Wright later presented Wales on the Menu, a BBC Radio Wales six-part food series.

+Books

 The Wright Taste: Recipes and Other Stories

 A book was also published by Wales-based Gomer Press.
 It features recipes from the series along with stories of Wright's experiences tracking his journey from field to fork.